writercoder/seehund/README.md

 ## Why Seehund?

-Publish a blog on your own domain without paying SAAS providers or configuring Wordpress hosting.
+Publish a blog on your own domain without paying a SAAS provider or configuring Wordpress hosting.

 ## Getting started